-7. Resolution 4 - Authority to Continue in Office as Independent Non-Executive Director
+7. Resolution 4 - Authority to Appoint in Office as Independent Non-Executive Director

-Pursuant to the Malaysian Code on Corporate Governance 2012, the Nomination Committee has assessed the independence of Dato' Nik Ismail Bin Dato' Nik Yusoff, who has served as Independent Non-Executive Director of the Company for a cumulative term of more than nine years and the Nomination Committee has recommended him to continue to act as Independent Non-Executive Director of the Company based on the following justifications:-
+Pursuant to the Malaysian Code on Corporate Governance 2012, the Nomination Committee has assessed the independence of Dato' Hazli Bin Ibrahim, Nomination Committee has recommended him to be appoint as Independent Non-Executive Director of the Company based on the following justifications:-

 - i.
-Dato' Nik Ismail Bin Dato' Nik Yusoff has fulfilled the criteria under the definition of Independent Director as stated in the Main Market Listing Requirements of Bursa Malaysia Securities Berhad - ii.
+Dato' Hazli Bin Ibrahim has fulfilled the criteria under the definition of Independent Director as stated in the Main Market Listing Requirements of Bursa Malaysia Securities Berhad; - ii.
 He provides the Board and Audit Committee a diverse set of experience and expertise and his length of services on the Board of more than nine years does not in any way interfere with his exercise of objective judgement or his ability to act in the best interests of the Company and the Group; and - iii.
 He is familiar with the Company's business operations which enable him to contribute actively during discussions at the Audit Committee and Board Meetings.